ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the block-wise options {{RFC7959}} are used, and the keying material is updated in the middle of a block-wise transfer, the sender of the blocks just changes the keying material to the updated one and continues the transfer.
 As long as both sides get the new keying material, updating the keying material in the middle of a transfer will not cause any issue.
 Otherwise, the sender will have to transmit the message again, when receiving an error message from the recipient.

-Compared to a scenario where the transfer does not use block-wise, depending on how fast the keying material is changed, the nodes might consume a larger amount of the network resending the blocks again and again, which might be problematic.
+Compared to a scenario where the transfer does not use block-wise, depending on how fast the keying material is changed, the nodes might consume a larger amount of the network bandwidth resending the blocks again and again, which might be problematic.

 # IANA Considerations